 - What decisions are we comfortable delegating to robots?

 AJung received her Masters of Applied Science from UBC in 2012.
 She specialised in design and implementation of robot nonverbal gestures.

-She holds a PhD in Mechanical Engineering (Vanier Scholar) from the University of British Columbia with a specialization in the design of human-inspired interactive robot behaviours and robo-ethics.
+She holds a PhD in Mechanical Engineering from the University of British Columbia.
+She also has a specialization in the design of human-inspired interactive robot behaviours.

 She advises numerous national and international organizations on ethical and societal implications of AI and robotics.
 She frequently serves as an expert panellist, speaker, and guest lecturer on robo-ethics.